BartlettJE/statsresdesign/docs/09-BayesHypo.md

 Don't worry about the warning, there were just previous issues with using tibbles in the <code class='package'>BayesFactor</code> package.
 Now the package converts tibbles to normal R data frames before doing its thing.
 :::

 With the medium prior, we have a Bayes factor of 1.45 ($BF$$_1$$_0$ = 1.45), suggesting the experimental hypothesis is 1.45 times more likely than the point null hypothesis.
 By the guidelines from Wagenmakers et al. (2011), this is quite weak anecdotal evidence.

+There is also a percentage next to the Bayes factor.
+This is the proportional error estimate and tells you the error in estimating the Bayes factor value.
+Less error is better and a rough rule of thumb is less than 20% is acceptable [@van_doorn_jasp_2021].
+In this example, the error estimate is 0.01%, so very small.
+This means we could expect the Bayes factor to range between 1.44 and 1.45 which makes little impact on the conclusion.

+#### Robustness check

 This will be more important for modelling in the next chapter, but it is good practice to check the sensitivity of your results to your choice of prior.
 You would exercise caution if your choice of prior affects the conclusions you are making, such as weak evidence turning into strong evidence.
 If the qualitative conclusions do not change across plausible priors, then your findings are robust.
 For example, the Bayes factor for the Bastian et al. example decreases as the prior r scale increases.